AgustinBeniteez/agustinbeniteez.github.io/README.md

 <br>

-## Contribución
+## Contribution

-¡Las contribuciones son bienvenidas!
-Si tienes ideas para mejorar Elements CSS DAJ, siéntete libre de abrir un problema o enviar un pull request.
-Antes de hacerlo, por favor, asegúrate de revisar las pautas de contribución.
+Contributions are welcome!
+If you have ideas to improve Elements CSS DAJ, feel free to open an issue or submit a pull request.
+Before doing so, please make sure to review the contribution guidelines.

 ## Licencia

-Este proyecto está bajo la licencia [CC BY-NC 4.0 DEED](https://creativecommons.org/licenses/by-nc/4.0/legalcode), que puedes revisar en el archivo LICENSE.md.
+This project is licensed under the [CC BY-NC 4.0 DEED](https://creativecommons.org/licenses/by-nc/4.0/legalcode),which you can review in the LICENSE.md file.

 ---

-Creado por Agustín Benítez López.
+Created by Agustín Benítez López.